zendesk/zendesk_api_client_rb/live/Readme.md

  - Make an empty account
  - add credentials into spec/credentials.yml
  - mark 1 ticket as solved, change end-users email to on your can receive, copy ticket url, login as end-user (do not just assume idendity), rate it
+ - create a new ticket and cc "zendesk-api-client-ruby-edn-user-#{client.config.username}" (run tests once to create this user)